ansys/pyedb/doc/source/Getting_started/Quickcode.rst

 to viewing the documentation for the development version or previously released versions.

-You can also view or download PyAEDT cheat sheets, which are one-page references providing syntax rules and commands for using the PyAEDT API and PyEDB API:
+You can also view or download PyEDB cheat sheets, which are one-page references providing syntax rules and commands for using the PyEDB API and PyEDB API:

 - `View PyEDB cheat sheet <https://cheatsheets.docs.pyansys.com/pyedb_API_cheat_sheet.png>`_ or `download PyEDB cheat sheet  <https://cheatsheets.docs.pyansys.com/pyedb_API_cheat_sheet.pdf>`_ the